 This is located in Port Blair and is popular for its coral reef.

-Another Island that’s favorite and must visit to catch the bright summer vibe is North Bay Island.
-The corals at North Bay are majestic and are spread over the extensive region and are beautiful under a gorgeous sunlight in summers.
+Another Island that’s favorite and must-visit to catch the bright summer vibe is North Bay Island.
+The corals at North Bay are majestic and are spread over the extensive region and are beautiful under gorgeous sunlight in summers.

 The water is clear enough for you to spot many fish, a lobster, or even shellfishes on the coral reef.
 Appreciate the beauty of the whole region while you are on this island.